uzh-bf/gbl-knowledge/definitions/Bloom's Taxonomy.md

 - **Attributing** characterizes the process of *deconstructing* in order to grasp a point of view, bias, or intent of a graph or essay.

 ## Evaluate
+The "Evaluate" category is described by forming judgements based on standards and criteria on a topic.
 ## Create